 Michael Deeny, David Shipley, Richard Spooner, Kees van der Klugt are the trustees' nominated directors.
-Peter Spires is the Lloyd's nominated director.
-He has waived his fees in favour of his employer, the Corporation of Lloyd's.
+Peter Spires was the Lloyd's nominated director until his resignation on the 19th October 2023, he waived his fees in favour of his employer, the Corporation of Lloyd's.
+Charles Franks is the current Lloyd's nominated director appointed on the 11th December 2023.